What leaders can learn from the Volkswagen scandal

 The definition of a crisis is an “unstable situation of extreme danger”, “a crucial stage”, “a turning point”.
 Using a crisis as an opportunity is a very effective yet often underutilized tactic in crisis management.

 This is the tactic that Volkswagen is utilizing to restore their business and earn back the trust of world leaders and customers.
-Much like a phoenix rising from the ashes, VW has turned this cheating scandal into a business opportunity – a very effective yet underutilized tactic in crisis management.
-VW has decided to look toward the future, leaving behind diesel for electric cars.
+Much like a phoenix rising from the ashes, VW has turned this cheating scandal into a business opportunity to look toward the future and leave behind diesel for electric cars.

 Matthias Erb, VW’s chief engineering officer in North America, told NPR that, while the scandal was terrible, it “supported and accelerated those conversion processes in the direction of electrification”.

 Making a sharp pivot, like Volkswagen is doing, can be particularly helpful when dealing with a crisis of this magnitude; one where the company’s image is on the line, where deep trust has been broken, and continuing “business as usual” will be detrimental rather than helpful.
 This kind of re-branding may be what is necessary to keep a business afloat.

 However, before changing the direction of your organization to deal with a crisis, consider these three important steps:

 All crises, big and small, must be closely analyzed with a post mortem.
 Only then can you learn where the problem truly began, how the crisis manifested itself and how to move forward.
 A post mortem can help uncover decisions you may have to make, bringing us to step 2.